Homemade Chicken Soup

-I’ve added matzoh balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice in this flavorful chicken stock.
+I’ve added matzo balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice in this flavorful chicken stock.
 This Jewish chicken soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
 I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup they’ve ever tasted.